Pent-up Emotions Can Have Physical Consequences

-When such symptoms appear, we should take a break from our activities and determine which negative thoughts or beliefs are so ingrained in our life that they hurt us.
+When such symptoms appear, we should take a break from our activities and determine which negative thoughts or beliefs are so ingrained in our life that they can hurt us.

 For instance, stress can cause ulcers or heart attacks.
 Furthermore, depression can cause loss of energy and an increase in appetite.
 Speaking in somatic terms is easy.
 The most frequent pain and problems stem from our emotions:

 This is arguably the center of our body.
-You can experience headaches due to an increase of the speed at which your blood is pulsating or because of the constriction of the arteries.
+You can experience headaches due to an increase of the speed at which your blood is pulsating or because of the constriction of arteries.

 This last cause indicates the inability to communicate or express basic emotions, such as love.

 Moreover, the spine supports your back, and allows you to do all of your activities.
-Pain in this area is warning that something isn’t right, and maybe that you should release some of those pent-up emotions.
+Pain in this area is a warning that something isn’t right, and maybe you should release some of those pent-up emotions.